kgish/ruby-hal-server/README.md

 ## HAL/JSON Web API

-Here is an explanation about the Web API.
+Here is an explanation about the Web API that the api server exposes.

     [:host] = hostname of api server, default `127.0.0.1` [:port] = port used by api server, default `8080`